out4b/cdif/README.md

     cd cdif
     npm test
 ```
-The above command will discover, connect all available devices, and then invoke *every* action exposed by its device model spec.
+The above command will discover, connect all available devices, and then invoke *every* action exposed by its device description.

 ### Acknowlegement
 Many thanks to the work contributed by following repositories that made this framework implementation possible: